apohllo/computational-linguistics/1-language-modeling.md

 ### **Data**
 You are free to choose any text corpus as your **training data**.
-If you do not have a preferred dataset, you can use the **[Kobza Ukrainian dataset](https://huggingface.co/datasets/Goader/kobza)**, which contains a rich collection of Ukrainian texts suitable for language modeling.
+If you do not have a preferred dataset, you can use **[Speakleash Polish dataset](https://github.com/speakleash/speakleash)** or the **[Kobza Ukrainian dataset](https://huggingface.co/datasets/Goader/kobza)**.
+The second dataset make sense only if you know Ukrainian.

 For evaluation, you should use a **held-out Wikipedia corpus** in a language of your choice.

+### **Inference**
+Once the model is trained, use inference to obtain completion of at least 10 prompts of your choice.
+Present the prompts and the outputs in the report.

 ---